lkurlandski/FISSIONN/README.md

 ```

 ## Process CAIDA Dataset

+Processing the CAIDA dataset is not required for the demo.

 After downloading the CAIDA datasets, we need to extract interpacket delay sequences from them.
 This is quite a lengthy process.
 On my server (40 cores), I found no benefit from using more than 8 python processes.
 It still took about a week to process all the data.